AnandaKrishnan11/Unet-Architecture-in-CNN/README.md

 The original U-Net model is a convolutional neural network developed for biomedical image segmentation but is also effective for general image segmentation tasks.

 ### Enhanced U-Net with Batch Normalization
-This model builds on the original U-Net by adding Batch Normalization layers after each convolutional layer.
+This model builds on the original U-Net by adding Batch Normalization layers, Dropout layers and padding after each convolutional layer.
 This modification helps the model learn more effectively and often results in improved accuracy.

 ## Usage